Chocolate Cream Drops

 Valentine’s Day is all about chocolate!
 At least for me, that is my favorite thing to indulge in during this sweet holiday.
 So I created these Chocolate Cream Drops for an easy Valentine's Day candy that you can make in no time.
 These Chocolate Cream Drops are decadent but incredibly light, I know you will love them.

-If you are looking for more Valentine's Day candy recipes make sure to check out my Dark Chocolate Almond Hearts, Valentine's Day Vegan Brown Truffles, or my Pink Peppermint Ice.
+If you are looking for more candy recipes make sure to check out my Homemade Twix Bars, Vegan Dark Chocolate Covered Pretzels, or Strawberry Cream Drops.

 Subscribe to Mimi's Organic Eats Channel